flowx-ai/docs-flowx/docs/platform-deep-dive/platform-setup-guide/search-data-service-setup-guide.md

 `SECURITY_OAUTH2_REALM`

-### Redis configuration

-The following values should be set with the corresponding Redis-related values.

-`SPRING_REDIS_PASSWORD`

-### Debugging

-Advanced debugging features can be enabled.
-When this happens, snapshots of the process status will be taken after each action and can be later used for debugging purposes.
-This feature comes with an exponential increase in database usage, so we suggest having the flag set to true on debugging media and false production ones.

-This feature can be enabled by setting the FLOWX_DEBUG environment variable to true.
+This feature can be enabled by setting the `FLOWX_DEBUG` environment variable to true.

 ### Logging